brianpino11/brianpino11/README.md

 ### <div align="center">I am a student in the learning process, eager to take on the world 🌍💻.</div>

-- 📘 Learning ReactJS and NodeJS while improving my skills in Python, Java, MySQL, HTML, and CSS
+- 📘 Learning ReactJS and NodeJS while improving my skills in Java, MySQL, HTML, and CSS

 - 🔍 Curious and passionate about technology, always motivated to learn and grow